elaq/krakow-sightseeing/krakow.md

 * [BBC forecast](http://www.bbc.co.uk/weather/3094802)

-* transport: [public](http://krakow.jakdojade.pl/) and Wawel taxi (tel. +48 12 266 66 66, +48 12 196 66; there is a discount if you mention "UBS" while ordering; avoid taking random taxis from the street - some companies are not playing fair and charge twice as much or even more)
+* transport: [public](http://krakow.jakdojade.pl/) and taxi (e.g. Wawel taxi, tel. +48 12 266 66 66, +48 12 196 66 - there is a discount if you mention "UBS" while ordering).
+Avoid taking random taxis from the street - some companies are not playing fair and charge twice as much or even more.

 * [Polish language](http://www.bbc.co.uk/languages/polish/soap/facts.shtml)